dmachard/go-dnscollector/doc/transformers.md

 - QUERY: `Q`
 - REPLY: `R`

-When the feature is enabled, the following json field are populated in your DNS message:
+If one of add-tld  options is enable then the following json field are populated in your DNS message:

 Example: